AbhishekSingh786/Test-Project/README.md

   })
 </script>

-- Change the Socket URL to RASA X Server URL
+Note - Change the socketUrl with the RASA X Server URL

 # Steps For RASA X Installation on Server